unicode-org/message-format-wg/spec/u-namespace.md

 It might also be used to define _functions_ in a future release.

-The CLDR Technical Committee of the Unicode Consortium manages the specification for this namespace, hence the name `u:`.
+The CLDR Technical Committee of the Unicode Consortium manages the specification for this namespace, hence the _namespace_ `u:`.

 ## Options